Dead Man's Hand (video game): Reception

 Playboy gave the Xbox version an early review, over three months before it was released Stateside, and stated, "A unique scoring system lets you unlock killer trick shots - if ya ain't a coward that is."
 The Times gave the game four stars out of five and stated, "The Wild West theme lends itself well to the FPS treatment, and the primitive weaponry brings an almost liberating freedom to the gameplay.
 Given the game's fairly tame content, its 16+ age rating seems harsh."
 However, Maxim gave it three stars out of five, saying, "The concept and play consistently deal a royal flush, [but] just ignore the choppy visuals, which can irritate like a pesky infection picked up at Miss Kitty's Cat House."
+1Up.com gave the PC version a D+ and ended their review by writing: "Mostly, Dead Man's Hand is a long exercise in target practice, with lifeless enemies in dull levels.
+There's no saving during a mission, the graphics are weak, and there's no team-based action.
+What's worse, there's just no depth, artistry, or genuine thrills to be had.
+This roundup ain't worth the saddle sores."